 Summary Fennel has antibacterial properties and may improve mental health,

 relieve menopausal symptoms, and reduce inflammation.
 Still, it’s unlikely that

 fennel or its seeds would offer the same effects when eaten in small amounts.

 Though fennel and its seeds are likely safe when eaten in moderation, there are some safety concerns over more concentrated sources of fennel, such as extracts and supplements.

 For example, fennel has strong estrogenic properties, meaning that it acts similarly to the hormone estrogen.
 While this may help relieve menopausal symptoms, it may be unsafe for pregnant women.

 Due to its estrogen-like activity, there is concern over the plant’s potential teratogenicity — the potential to disturb fetal growth and development.

 A study that evaluated the teratogenicity of fennel essential oil showed that high doses may have toxic effects on fetal cells (

 Although eating fennel and its seeds is likely safe, pregnant women should avoid taking supplements or ingesting the essential oil of this plant.

-Fennel may also interact with certain medications, including estrogen pills and certain cancer medications, so always consult your healthcare provider before taking high doses from, for example, supplements, essential oils, or extracts ().
+Fennel may also interact with certain medications, including estrogen pills and certain cancer medications, so always consult your healthcare provider before using high doses in supplement, essential oil, or extract form (

 Adding them to your diet may improve heart health, reduce inflammation, suppress appetite, and even provide anticancer effects.